zowe/docs-site/docs/troubleshoot/upgrade-zowe-no-downtime.md

     app-server:
         enabled: false
     ```
+You configured your installation for the two instances.
 ### Switching traffic

 Switching traffic without incurring downtime involves the following general steps.
 Details of these steps are described later in this section.